kmulqueen/BandFinder/README.md

 ### Community

 All Band Finder users can be found on the Community page.
 From here users are able to view other users profiles and follow other users.
+There is a filter option where users can filter profiles by name, instrument, or status.
 The profile cards that appear on the Community page show the user's name, skills, and location.

 ![Band Finder Community](/images/bandfinder-community1.png)